 - 1/2 tsp carob bean gum (or any other thickener)

 - a pinch of salt

 Now you just have to mix all the ingredients and beat them thoroughly.
-Experience has shown that whisking by hand is even more work than egg whites, so an electrical or mechanical whisk might be a good idea!
+Experience has shown that whisking by hand is even more work than with egg whites, so an electrical or mechanical whisk might be a good idea!
 The foam is then just as versatile as beaten egg whites – you can even make vegan aquafaba meringues with it!
 You can use the chickpeas themselves as you would normally, for example to make vegan spreads.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.

 Do you like this post?